begriffs/dumbus/README.md

 ## Using the app

-If your dumbphone supports shortcuts for frequently used numbers assign one.
-(My Motofone allows me to designate numbers to call when holding down certain keys, so I can start the app by pulling out my phone and holding a key.)
+Assign a speed-dial key for this app if your phone supports it.

-You call the app, and it answers immediately with a short beep.
-It is waiting for q query.
+When you call the app, and it answers immediately with a short beep.
+It is waiting for a query.
 They are of two forms: `XY#` or `X#` (for instance `12#`).

 The first will tell you the next departures from region X to Y ordered soonest first.
 The second form lists departures from region